-One such consideration is about the separation of collision and streaming at Line 28 and 29 of Listing 2.2.
+One such consideration is about the separation of collision and streaming in Line 63 of Listing 2.2.
 The question to ask, instead of nitpicking over object-oriented vs. non-object-oriented issues, is whether it is really necessary to step through memory twice; once to execute collision and once to execute streaming.
 As a matter of fact, there are several ways of avoiding this time-consuming double access to memory, one of which is implemented in OpenLB and documented in Ref.
-[4].
+[3].
 For an OpenLB user, doing this is as easy as replacing the collision-streaming sequence by a call to the method collideAndStream():